MattBanak/reddit-giveaway/README.md

 # reddit-giveaway
 A CLI for running effective Reddit giveaways using Puppeteer

+Intended use:
+When creating a giveaway thread, require each user who would like to enter to include a string.

+(ex: To enter this giveaway please include "example string" in your comment)

-Default run command: node app.js
+Default run command:
+node app.js

 Takes 4 non-abstracted inputs:
 1. URL of Reddit post